Disney Magic Kingdoms

-Disney Magic Kingdoms is a 2016 city building game developed and published by Gameloft for iOS, Android, and Windows.
-It is themed off the Walt Disney Parks & Resorts.
+Disney Magic Kingdoms is a 2016 city-building game developed and published by Gameloft for iOS, Android, and Windows.
+It is themed off the Disney Parks.
 The game was officially launched on March 17, 2016.

-Storyline
+Gameplay and story

-The game takes place in the Kingdom, a place primarily based on Disneyland and Magic Kingdom.
+The game takes place in the Kingdom, a place primarily based on Magic Kingdom and Disneyland.
 Mickey Mouse is the protector of the Kingdom.
 When Maleficent casts an evil spell on the Kingdom, ridding it of all its powerful magic, the players have to help it get back, creating their own park.
 Occasionally, Merlin appears as a guide to advance the story.

-Gameplay

-Progressing through the storyline the player unlocks more characters and attractions.
+Progressing through the storyline unlocks more characters and attractions.
 Players can earn Magic and Experience by sending characters on quests and tasks, and sometimes Tokens to unlock or level up characters.
 Premium characters and attractions are unlocked using Gems, which are earned by leveling up characters, completing character collections, or viewing daily announcements.

-The game also features chests, occasionally hidden in the Kingdom, but also can be bought for Gems, which award different prizes depending on the type of chest, such as attractions, Tokens, decorations, or concessions.
+The game features chests, occasionally hidden in the Kingdom, but can be bought for Gems, which award different prizes depending on the type of chest, such as attractions, Tokens, decorations, or concessions.
 Also in the game is Merlin's Shop, in which the player can obtain Tokens and attractions through Elixirs, which are obtained by exchanging them for decorations and concessions in Merlin's cauldron.
 The game also includes floats based on each franchise, which grant Magic, Tokens or Gems through parades.

 Playing during Major Events players can unlock limited-time characters and attractions.
 Once the Events are over, this content occasionally returns in limited-time chests, and less frequently in other types of Events.

 Some characters also have costumes, which can be obtained through Tokens, Gems, or as a prize at an Event.

 For the most part, the characters in the game are involved in storylines that serve as a continuation of the events in their respective films.

-Starting in Update 60 (July, 2022), the game introduced the Season Pass, with which for a period of 90 days, players can earn prizes by earning Happiness Points for the Kingdom by completing some quests, which include tasks that are daily, weekly, and during the Events.
+Starting in Update 60 (July 2022), the game introduced the Season Pass, with which for a period of 90 days, players can earn prizes by earning Happiness Points for the Kingdom by completing some quests, which include tasks that are daily, weekly, and during the Events.
 The Season Pass is divided between the Free Prizes, which include prizes for all players, and the Kingdom Pass, which is purchased through a real money purchase, with which players can get extra prizes.

-Cast and characters

-The following Mickey and Friends and Toy Story characters, plus Merlin from The Sword in the Stone (1963), had voice recordings from their official and/or original voice actors at the time of the game's initial release.
-No additional voice recordings were ever made for the game.